 If you want to be happy for the rest of your life, the answer is $0.

 Don’t go into debt for jewelry.
 Jewelry is never worth as much as you paid for it.
 Try selling jewelry and you’ll be in for a little surprise.

 But sometimes you have no choice.
 You may need a loan to buy a car that will take you to your job.
 But with an engagement ring you have a choice.
 The ring is important but it’s not the same as a car.

-We have data that supports the fact that debt kills marriages.
+We have data that supports how debt kills marriages.
 If the engagement is about marriage and marriage is about a partnership you will take into your old age, you must avoid unnecessary debt.

 In 2009, The Marriage Project by Jeffery Dew, a faculty fellow at the National Marriage Project and an assistant professor of Family, Consumer, and Human Development at Utah State University, conducted research on the role of debt in marriage satisfaction.
 His research indicates something we can all intuitively guess – consumer debt erodes the quality of married life.